admatera/admatera-water-cache/C7_REFRESH_README.md

 - Validates current water observations before publication.
 - Retains the last validated snapshot when a refresh fails.
-- Keeps credentials and live data-provider requests out of the visitor bundle.
+- Keeps credentials and live data-provider requests separate from the visitor bundle.